andrewsong24/ImageClassificationOOTB/README.md

 **Arguments:**
 Root Data Folder: --dataFolder Folder that holds the data where subfolders are classes
 Epochs: --epochs Number of epochs
 Custom: --custom Use of custom nets (1 for yes, 0 for no)
+Input Dimension: --input_dim Input dimension for the image
+Learning Rate: --lr Learning rate for Adam